-If you want to contribute to a project, view the list of the digitization projects that are seeking collaborators.
-Click on the title of the project and then click on the "Contact Owner" link at the bottom of the project page to email the owner of the project.
+If you want to contribute, view the list of digitization projects.
+Click on the title of the project and then click on the "Contact Owner" link at the bottom of the project page to communicate directly with the owner of the listing.

 Ways to collaborate include: